if18b189/PDFtoImage/README.md

 ## Roadmap:
 - [x] add more buttons and functionalities
+- [ ] add options to convert into other formats (tiff, png, jpeg, pmm)
 - [ ] select a range of pages to convert
 - [ ] select a specific page to convert